tier4/autoware-spell-check-dict/README.md

 # autoware-spell-check-dict

 A word dictionary for spell checking.

-The dictionary includes some words which are found in documents and source code of Autoware, but are not found in common English dictionaries.
+The dictionary contains some words which are found in documents and source code of Autoware, but not in common English dictionaries.